Light pollution: Reduction of natural sky polarization

-In the night, the polarization of the moonlit sky is very strongly reduced in the presence of urban light pollution, because scattered urban light is not strongly polarized.
-Polarized moonlight cannot be seen by humans, but is believed to be used by many animals for navigation.
+In the night, the polarization of the moonlit sky is strongly reduced in the presence of urban light pollution, because scattered urban light is generally not strongly polarized, especially in urban areas.
+When the moon is not up, it is possible for the sky to become polarized to some degree, particularly in the case of strongly non-uniform light sources.
+The polarization pattern of the sky cannot be directly perceived by the human visual system, but is used by some animals for orientation and navigation.

-Economic Impact
+Economic relation

-Research surrounding light pollution focuses on the quality of lighting and reducing our ability to clearly view the sky at night.
-However, light pollution has many root causes and effects across the spectrum of life.
-Since the time of the Industrial Revolution grew out of England and spread across the globe, major changes have been made in the way we live.
-Technological innovation is moving at a rapid pace.
 It is not uncommon to find 24-hour business, such as gas stations, convenience stores, and pharmacies.
 Hospitals and other healthcare facilities must be staffed 24 hours per day, seven days per week.
 With the rise of Amazon, many factories and shipping companies now operate 24x7 shifts to keep up with the demand of the new global consumer.
 These industries all require light, both inside and outside their facilities to ensure the safety of their workers as they move about their jobs and when the enter and depart the facilities.
 As a result, "40% of the United States and almost 20% of the European Union population has lost the ability to view the night sky…in other words, it is as if they never really experience nighttime."

 With a focus on shift work and the continued need for 24-hour operations of specific sectors of the economy, researchers are looking at the impact of light pollution on this group of workers.
 In 2007 the International Agency for Research on Cancer (IARC) sought to bring notice to the risk from shift work as a probable risk for developing cancers.
 This move was the result of numerous studies that found increased risks of cancers in groups of shift workers.
-The 1998 Nurses Health Study found a link between breast cancer and nurses who had worked more than 30 years on rotating night shifts.
+The 1998 Nurses Health Study found a link between breast cancer and nurses who had worked rotating night shifts in their young adult life.
 However, it is not possible to halt shift work in these industries.
 Hospitals must be staffed around the clock.